Over 60 tons of ground beef recalled - NewsBreak

 ( WKBN ) — Approximately 120,872 pounds of ground beef products have been recalled due to possible E. coli contamination.

 According to the U.S. Department of Agriculture’s website, Lakeside Refrigerated Services, of Swedesboro, New Jersey, announced Monday that it is recalling the beef after the problem was discovered during routine testing of imported products produced from Feb.
-1 through April 8.Highest-rated pizza restaurants in San Diego
+1 through April 8.Best counties to retire to in California

 The affected products have establishment number “EST. 46841” inside the USDA mark of inspection.
 These items were shipped to retail locations nationwide.

 Most people infected with the bacteria develop bloody diarrhea and vomiting.
 The infection is usually diagnosed by testing a stool sample.
-Vigorous rehydration and other supportive care methods are the usual treatment, though antibiotic treatment is generally not recommended.2 killed, 3 hurt in high-speed crash onto Torrey Pines beach
+Vigorous rehydration and other supportive care methods are the usual treatment, though antibiotic treatment is generally not recommended.Do you know California’s official state symbols?

 Most people recover within a week, but in rare cases, some do develop a more severe infection.